George Lane-Fox, 1st Baron Bingley

 George Richard Lane Fox, 1st Baron Bingley, PC (15 December 1870 – 11 December 1947) was a British Conservative politician.
 He served as Secretary for Mines between 1922 and 1924, and again between 1924 and 1928.

-Background and education
+Early life

-Lane Fox was born in London, the son of Captain James Thomas Richard Lane Fox, of Hope Hall and Bramham Park, Yorkshire, and Lucy Frances Jane, daughter of Humphrey St John-Mildmay.
-He was the great-grandson of George Lane-Fox.
+Lane Fox was born in London, the son of Captain James Thomas Richard Lane Fox, of Hope Hall and Bramham Park, Yorkshire, and Lucy Frances Jane, daughter of Humphrey St John-Mildmay, a banker and MP for Southampton.
+He was the grandson of High Sheriff George Lane-Fox, and the great-grandson of George Lane-Fox, MP for Beverley.

 He was educated at Eton and at New College, Oxford, and was called to the Bar, Inner Temple, in 1895.

 Career

 Lane Fox was a militia officer in the 3rd (Militia) Battalion of the Yorkshire Regiment when in April 1902 he was commissioned a second lieutenant in the Yeomanry regiment the Yorkshire Hussars.
 He served with the regiment in the First World War, was wounded and mentioned in despatches and rose to the rank of lieutenant-colonel.